bdreece/tinybroker/README.md

 ### tinybrokerd

-The `tinybrokerd` CLI is still under development.
+The `tinybroker` CLI is still under development.
 Check back here for updated regarding its usage

 ---